Close to Me (Ellie Goulding, Diplo and Swae Lee song): Composition

 The song is recorded in the key of E major with a tempo of 72 beats per minute in common time.
 The song follows a chord progression of E–Cm7–G–A, and the vocals span from E_{3} to C_{5}.

 Music video

 The music video for "Close to Me", directed by Diane Martel, was filmed in Budapest, Hungary, and premiered on 14 November 2018.

 Promotion

 Goulding wiped her social media accounts and began promoting the track on 22 October 2018, first sharing a cartoon image of hers, Diplo and Swae Lee's arms locked in a triangle, displaying their tattoos against a cheetah print background, captioning it "CLOSE TO ME".
 She then later confirmed this would be the title, and along with posting an audio clip of the track, announced the release date and time.

-Other versions
+Red Velvet remix

-In April 2019, Goulding released another version of the song featuring Korean girl group Red Velvet to replace Swae Lee's verse in the song.
+On 5 April 2019, a remix featuring South Korean girl group Red Velvet was released, which replaces Swae Lee's verse with a version of the verse and chorus sung in Korean and English.
+Their chorus was written by Red Velvet's Wendy and Yeri.
+The song won the "Choice Electronic / Dance Song" award at the 2019 Teen Choice Awards.
+The remix appears as a bonus track on the Japanese edition of Goulding's fourth studio album Brightest Blue (2020).